tommythorn/spleentt-5x8-font/README.md

 difficult reading.
 For this reason, almost all horizontal space violations were eliminated (`+` still remains).

-There are many vertical violations, but as much as possible we leave the descentor (the bottom-most row) free, only using it for `g`, `j`, `p`, and `q`.
+There are only a few vertical violations as we leave the descentor (the bottom-most row) free, except for glyphs `g`, `j`, `p`, and `q`.
 Notably, none of the parenthesis, brackets, braces descend there.

-At this point most of the ASCII glyphs from the original Spleen font have been redesigned.
+At this point about half of the ASCII glyphs from the original Spleen font have been redesigned.

 ## Original